Why are we moving toward IT as a service?

 - Set guidelines that will determine the best practices to follow to create real change.

 These changes to your IT environment will not happen over night.
 But there are steps you can take that will lead you to improving your relationship with the business.
-IT-as-a-service in stages will help you safeguard your company’s intellectual property and the security and governance of the company.
-By moving to IT-as-a-service, IT leadership becomes business leadership.Learn more about ITaaS
+IT as a service in stages will help you safeguard your company’s intellectual property and the security and governance of the company.
+By moving to IT as a service, IT leadership becomes business leadership.Learn more about ITaaS